 Some personal items should not be missing in any substitute bag.
 Being hydrated during the teaching day, emergency headache relief, and a fresh breath will help any substitute teacher throughout the day.

 The Water Bottle by Iron Flask keeps cold drinks cold for a long time, up to 24 hours, and can keep hot drinks hot for 12 hours a day.
 We think that this bottle is ideal for any teacher bag as it does not sweat or leak and will not make any papers and books wet.
 The bottle comes with three different lids and fits in any cup holder.

 This Headache Relief Essential Oil should also be in every sub bag for all headaches and migraine needs.
-Sub teachers often complain about headaches during teaching but taking the time for breaks when needed is often not possibles.
-Teachers have to function every day during school hours.
-The natural essential oil help to relieve pain fast.
+Sub teachers often complain about headaches during teaching but taking the time for breaks is often not possible.
+Teachers have to function daily during school hours—the natural essential oil helps relieve pain fast.